Custom Marketplace UI

 ornull

-To issue the query to Prismatic, you can either use the embedded package's prismatic.graphqlRequest
+To execute the query against Prismatic, you can either use the embedded package's prismatic.graphqlRequest

-function, or you can leverage a GraphQL client like graphql-request.
+function or leverage a GraphQL client like graphql-request.

 Displaying integration avatars